AnishWalawalkar/2Do/README.md

 # 2Do
-2Do is a web application built using JavaScript and the DOM API that provides you with an simple UI to create a checklist
+2Do is a web application built using JavaScript and the DOM API that provides you with a simple UI to create a checklist